Regulation, risk and reward with HSBC’s Chief Compliance Officer, Asia Pacific

 Darren Furnarello is the Chief Compliance Officer for HSBC Asia Pacific where he oversees all compliance professionals across 20 businesses in 18 jurisdictions.
 In this role, he is the responsible risk steward for regulatory compliance and financial crime risks.
 Darren has held a number of senior positions at HSBC over the last 23 years, including Head of the Financial Institutions Group (FIG) Hong Kong, Regional COO, FIG Asia-Pacific, and Regional Head of Traded Credit Risk Management, Asia-Pacific.
 He has also been the Head of Global Markets Transactional Client Group and European Head of Hedge Funds, both within Global Banking and Markets, EMEA.

-Adam Johnston and a Managing Director with Protiviti and the country market lead for Hong Kong.
-With over 15 years experience, he has spent much of his career consulting to Fortune 500 organisations, helping them solve complex transformation and resourcing programmes and projects.
-Adam’s specialisation is in Executive Leadership Development and Strategy, Employee and Resource Engagement, Programme, and Project and Change Management.
+Adam Johnston is a Managing Director with Protiviti and the country market lead for Hong Kong.
+With over 15 years of experience, he has spent much of his career consulting to Fortune 500 organisations, helping them solve complex transformation and resourcing programmes and projects.
+Adam’s specialisation is in Executive Leadership Development and Strategy; Employee and Resource Engagement; and Programme, Project and Change Management.

 What could C-level executives and directors be doing to prepare for the regulatory future?
 Darren Furnarello offered this advice: